National Food For Work Programme

 sponsored scheme.
 Food grains are provided to the States free of cost.
 The transportation cost, handling charges, and taxes on food grains will, however, be the responsibility of the States.
-It has always been better to supply food grains free of cost instead of distributing money among them.
+It has always been better to supply food grains free of cost instead of distributing money among the poor families.
 The eligibility criteria were relaxed to provide for both Below Poverty Line (BPL) and Above Poverty Line (APL) families.
 This is one of a number of schemes built on the food for work concept.

 The collector is the primary or nodal officer at the district level and has overall responsibility for planning, implementation, coordination, good monitoring and supervision.
 From 2004-2005, ₹2020 crore have been allocated for the programme in addition to 18 million tonnes of food grains.

-Meal is provided at work places and also the wages are paid on daily bases.
+Meal is provided at workplaces and the wages are paid on a daily basis.

 The programme has since been subsumed in National Rural Employment Guarantee Act (NREGA) of 2005 which has come in force in 200 identified districts of the country including 150 NFFWP districts.
 MGNREGA is now the chief right based employment guarantee scheme.